devhausleipzigacademy/ccl-lessons/github-stars/random-words.md

 Building a simple Rest API with node and express.

-## Github Repo
+## Github Repo Setup

-## Creating a simple server

-## Setting up a controller

-## Using middleware

-CORS!!!
+## Standard Express Server

 ## Serving static files

-Write a Documentation for the API

-## Integrating with Vue Hangman DIY
+## Exercise

+Use the random word API to get new words for the Vue Hangman.

+Then add